 - all new staff has induction training through an orientation session.
-This will cover the - staff orientation kit and the content and use of this Policy and Practice Manual and Organisational and Administrative Manual; - staff receive training on occupational health and safety issues and in the use of equipment: - staff receive training regarding the legal responsibilities associated with their work; - · staff receive training related to the needs of the consumer group; - staff will also receive ongoing training on the content and use of this Manual.
+This will cover the - staff orientation kit and the content and use of this Policy and Practice Manual and Organisational and Administrative Manual; - All school staff members receive training on Child Safe Standards.
+The Child Safe Standards are compulsory minimum standards for schools, to ensure they are well prepared to protect children from abuse and neglect. - staff receive yearly training on occupational health and safety issues and in the use of equipment; - staff receive training regarding the legal responsibilities associated with their work; - staff receive training related to the needs of the consumer group; - staff will also receive ongoing training on the content and use of this Manual.